gwincr11/Communicating-through-code/book/proposal/outline.md

 ## Chapter 6: Creating our Ubiquitous Language Glossary
 We now have a collection of language and bounded context that will allow us to create a glossary.
 We will explore what a glossary is and how to create one from your findings.

-The book will also show some psuedo code examples of how this language and context bound idea can be implemented to lead to cleaner implementation and separation of concerns.
+The book will also show some pseudo code examples of how this language and context bound idea can be implemented to lead to cleaner implementation and separation of concerns.
+We will explore techniques for name-spacing code, organizing files, naming methods vs. objects and separating concerns.

+We will also explore how to keep these glossaries up to date and useful in your projects.

 ## Chapter 7: Defining a problem statement